Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

 \subsection{Bandit model: the interaction protocol}

 We have $T$ agents and $n$ treatments, also called \emph{arms}.
-The set of patients is denoted by $[T] := \cbr{1 \LDOTS T}$, and the set of arms is denoted by $[n]$.
+The set of agents is denoted by $[T] := \cbr{1 \LDOTS T}$, and the set of arms is denoted by $[n]$.
 The paradigmatic case is $n=2$ arms, but our results meaningfully extend to an arbitrary $n$.
-Choosing a given arm for a given agent yields an observable, objective \emph{outcome} $\outcome\in\outcomes$, \eg whether and how fast the patient was cured, and with which side effects (if any).
-The set $\outcomes$ of possible outcomes is finite and known.
+Choosing a given arm for a given agent yields an observable, objective \emph{outcome} $\outcome\in\outcomes$. \footnote{\Eg whether and how fast the patient was cured, and with which side effects (if any).
+Or, how a platform user has interacted with the platform, in terms of clicks, views, sales, etc.} The set $\outcomes$ of possible outcomes is finite and known.

 The mechanism interacts with agents as follows.
-In each round $t\in[T]$, \begin{itemize} \item[1.] a new agent arrives, with outcomes $\rbr{\outcome_{a,t}\in\outcomes:\,a\in[n]}$ that are not known to the mechanism.
+In each round $t\in[T]$, \begin{OneLiners} \item[1.] a new agent arrives

 \item[2.]
-The mechanism chooses the \emph{sampling distribution} over arms, denoted $\sampleD_t$, samples an arm $a=a_t$ independently at random from this distribution, and assigns this arm to the agent.
+The mechanism chooses the \emph{sampling distribution} over arms, denoted by $\sampleD_t$, samples an arm $a_t\in[n]$ independently at random from this distribution, and assigns this arm to the agent.